• Main Library: Monday–Thursday, 9–9 | Friday–Saturday, 9–6 | Sunday, 12–6

 • Douglass Branch: Monday–Thursday, 10–8 | Friday, 10–6 | Saturday, 10–4

-Study rooms are available 2 hours daily, for up to 4 people.
+Study rooms are available for two hours a day.
 Reserve a study room »

 Curbside pickup is available at both locations.
 Schedule a pickup »